-Daily Mail Routine.
-It is often helpful to develop a daily routine for opening the mail in a timely manner, particularly money papers.
-This means that when the mail arrives and is opened, money papers are immediately separated from the rest of the mail and placed into the special container or space you have chosen.
+Create a daily mail routine so that when the mail arrives and is opened, money papers are immediately separated from the rest of the mail and placed into the special container or space you have chosen.
 Money papers include checkbooks, bills, bank statements, legal papers, insurance papers, checks to be cashed, and extra checks.
-Anything that has a designated account number is important and needs to be immediately separated from the remainder of the papers.
+Anything that has a designated account number is important and needs to be immediately separated from the remainder of your papers.

 Know Where Your Money is Going

 Successful money management demands that you be able to account for your money.
 Keeping a record of purchases helps curb impulsivity and lets you know whether you are spending your money where you want to be spending it—toward the things you love and toward your vision and values.

 Carry a little notebook or use smartphone apps, a day planner, or an extra checkbook register to keep track of all of your purchases.
 Record even small purchases, such as 30 cents for the parking meter or $1.39 for a candy bar.
 Don’t forget to record your online and mobile purchases as well.

 As spending is tracked, certain categories will naturally emerge.
 These categories are different for each person, but the main categories for many include parking, groceries, restaurants, snacks, coffee shops, books, movies, gasoline, clothing, newspapers, cosmetics, household items, donations, and hobbies.
 As you continue to record your spending, you will no longer have to wonder where all your money goes.